-- 1. In the REC mode, press [SET]. - Use [▲] and [▼] to select the fifth Control Panel option from the top (Face Recognition). - 3.
-Use [◄] and [▶] to select "M Priority" and then press [SET].

-4. Use [▲] and [▼] to select the setting you want, and then press [SET].
+- 1. In the REC mode, press [SET]. - Use [▲] and [▼] to select the sixth Control Panel option from the top (Face Recognition). - 3.
+Use [◄] and [▶] to select "∮∮∮ Priority" and then press [SET]. - 4.
+Use [▲] and [▼] to select the setting you want, and then press [SET].

-Speed Minimizes face recognition time, and limits the number of faces that can be detected at one time to five.
+Speed Minimizes face recognition time, and limits the number of factorial can be detected at one time to five.
+Minimizes face recognition time, and limits the number of faces that can be detected at one time to five.
 Quantity Enables detection of a maximum of five to ten faces.
 With this setting, the camera recognizes faces in the image that are smaller and further away from the camera (when shooting with the Normal mode).